ObjectProfile/Roassal2/README.md

 The distribution of Roassal for VisualWorks is in the Cincom public store.
 Simply look for `roassal2-full` on the public store.
 Note that your need to have the Cairo libraries installed along with the VisualWorks installation.

 ---
-## Pharo 8
+## Pharo 8 & Pharo 9

-Execute the following code snippet to load Roassal2 in a fresh Pharo 8 image:
+Execute the following code snippet to load Roassal2 in a fresh Pharo 8 or Pharo 9 image:

 ```Smalltalk
 Metacello new